 Zagin Soba, Happy Valley, 13A King Kwong Street, Happy Valley, Hong Kong, p.
 2818 0322, 跑馬地景光街13號A

-The sparkling Izakaya concept from Black Sheep, now one of the hardest tables to get in Hong Kong.
+The sparkling Izakaya concept from Black Sheep is one of the hardest tables to get in Hong Kong.
 We cannot stress this enough: the Yaki Udon with Snow Crab & Crab Miso is a must-have.
 The cools vibes and cocktails put this place on the coveted list of restaurants to dine for hours amongst good company.

 Fukuro, 1-5 Elgin Street, SoHo, Central, Hong Kong, 中環蘇豪伊利近街1-5號

-One of the shining stars of Hong Kong, no Japanese Restaurant list is complete without this famed yakitori spot.
-For years, this is on everybody’s go-to list and for good reason.
-From their signatures to new twists, it’s a solid place to drink with friends over an endless dinner.
+One of the shining stars of Hong Kong, no Japanese restaurant list is complete without this famed yakitori spot.
+For years, this spot was on everybody’s go-to list and for good reason.
+From the signature dishes to new twist on yakitori classics, it’s a solid place to drink with friends over an endless dinner.

 Yardbird, 154-158 Wing Lok Street, Sheung Wan, Hong Kong, p.
 2547 9273, 上環永樂街154-158號

 Tiger Room (NOW CLOSED)